 Prior to moving to digital news, she worked for eight years as a senior reporter at Minnesota Public Radio.
 In that position, she covered everything from demographic changes in rural America and agriculture, to the environment and health care issues.
 She reported, edited and produced stories from southern Minnesota, Iowa and Wisconsin that air on MPR’s Morning Edition and All Things Considered.
 No stranger to natural disasters, she’s also covered hurricanes in South Florida, wildfires in Southern California, and floods, blizzards, tornadoes and droughts in the Midwest.

 Baier began her career as a journalist for The Miami Herald and also spent time covering crime, local government and general assignments for the South Florida Sun Sentinel.
 Her writing has appeared in Newsday, the Star Tribune, La Tercera (Chile), the Associated Press, USAToday.com and several other print and digital publications.
 Her radio stories have aired on NPR and WBUR.

-Baier’s work has been recognized by the Minnesota Society of Professional Journalists, the Florida Society of News Editors, the Northwest Broadcast News Association and the Minnesota AP Broadcast Association.
-She’s also received fellowships from the USC Annenberg-California Endowment, the University of Oklahoma’s Institute for Justice and Journalism, UC-Berkeley’s Knight Digital Media Center and the Inter-American Press Association.
+Baier’s work has been recognized by the Minnesota Society of Professional Journalists, the Florida Society of News Editors, the Northwest Broadcast News Association, the Minnesota AP Broadcast Association and the Radio Television Digital News Association.
+She’s also received fellowships from the USC Annenberg-California Endowment, the University of Oklahoma’s Institute for Justice and Journalism, UC-Berkeley’s Knight Digital Media Center, Knight Science Journalism Center at MIT and the Inter-American Press Association.
 In 2005, she was part of a Pulitzer Prize finalist team for coverage of Hurricane Wilma.

 Born in Chicago to a Colombian mother and German father, Baier’s background inspires her to find stories that introduce listeners to new places and compelling characters.